cleavetv/unity-framework/Readme.md

 ## Factory:

 Factory is a generic factory object which is optional for you to use if you desire.
+It is able to provide the object with a post-instantiation Construction step via delegate.

 ### Factory Usage: